 East River Park ACTION is asking New York City to find a way to preserve and keep open as much of our park as possible while providing temporary and long-term flood protection.
 Here is why we oppose the plan and our proposal for a better plan:

-1) UGLY AND CRUEL: According to the phased construction plan announced in October 2019, for at least two years (and likely much more–see “UNREALISTIC TIMELINES,” the entire promenade will be closed, the river inaccessible, as an eight-foot seawall is built.
+1) UGLY AND CRUEL: According to the phased construction plan announced in October 2019, for at least two years (and likely much more–see “UNREALISTIC TIMELINES,”) the entire promenade will be closed, the river inaccessible, as an eight-foot seawall is built.
 While about 20 acres of the much-used 47 acre park will be open for the estimated five years total for demolishing and rebuilding the park, the seawall pile driving and building will be make the whole park noisy, and as the wall rises, boxed-in and breeze free.

 3) INADEQUATE AND UNREADY ALTERNATIVES: The city is supposed to provide mitigation—alternate spaces—but what they’ve planned so far is pitiful and inadequate for a low-income, densely populated neighborhood.
 Nearby decent-sized parks Seward Park and Tompkins Square Park, are already crowded.
-Seward Park is still undergoing a behind-schedule renovation.

 There are few ball fields nearby to replace the many in East River Park.
 There is no greenway for bikes and walkers and people who want to sit.
 There are no picnic and BBQ areas nearby to substitute for East River Park as a social hub in the neighborhood.

 Here’s an example of why so many people mistrust the city’s timeline: The small Lower East Side Luther Gulick Park is undergoing renovation.
 In February 2016, the city started constructing a restroom, due to be done in Oct.
 2016.
 It’s still not done.
 It’s now due to be opened until Dec.
 2019.
 Just hold it until then.
+(Update: the bathroom opened in mid-2020.
+It was often closed after that because of a problem with the plumbing.)

 4) ENVIRONMENTAL DESTRUCTION: Bulldozing 1,000 mature trees and all the greenery in the park is environmentally destructive–a way to speed climate change not just in the long term but in the short term for our neighborhood.
-We need the trees in our park to help cleanse the air.
+We need the trees in our park to help cleanse and cool the air.
 This area has extraordinarily high asthma rates.
 It will take years to rebuild the park, and the new trees will be saplings.
 It could take a generation to get the same environmental benefits from trees that we now have—and since the park is only designed to accommodate sea level rise until 2050, it will have to be demolished again and rebuilt even higher in just as the trees provide meaningful health benefits.

 5) HARD SEAWALL NOT BEST PRACTICE: A hard seawall against the river is not considered a best practice in parks around the world.
 Resilient, floodable coastlines can absorb storm surges.
 A seawall can abut the FDR Drive to provide protection to the neighborhood.
 (See States shift from Seawalls to Living Shorelines)